ordina-jworks/ordina-jworks.github.io/_posts/2019-02-18-vue-with-typescript.md

 | Basic bundling of all code, use of minified libraries only when available | Bundling & maximum minification                                         |
 | No minification of index.html                                             | Minification of index.html                                              |

+> *vendor.js*: Contains all the node_modules code that your project uses
+>
+> *eval()*: JavaScript function that executes strings as if it's a line of code

-All the minification, avoiding the use of eval(), removing of warning checks and so on result in a much smaller size of the code.
+All the minification, avoiding the use of `eval()`, removing of warning checks and so on results in a much smaller size of the code.

+If we do a `npm run serve` and check our Developer Tools in Chrome, we see the size of our application:

 <div style="text-align: center;">
   <img src="/img/vue-with-typescript/wordvue-size-serve.png" class="image fit">
 </div>

 In development mode, our application is more than 2MB large.
+We see the index.html alongside a generated app.js that contains all our own code and all the node_modules that we are using.
-While when we build with the production mode, we get an application that is in total less than 125KB:
+While when we build with the production mode via `npm run build`, we get an application that is in total less than 125KB:

 <div style="text-align: center;">
   <img src="/img/vue-with-typescript/wordvue-size-build.png" class="image fit">
 </div>

-The only thing we changed to get a dist folder that is so small, was add a vue.config.js file in the root of our folder with this content:
+The only thing we changed to get a dist folder that is so small, was add a vue.config.js file in the root of our folder which exports an object with the settings we want:

 ```typescript
 module.exports = {